carpentries-lab/good-enough-practices/_episodes/08-what_next.md

 Good Enough Practices rely on a shared set of principles that span these areas:

 - Planning: plan out how to work, and any plan that you can stick to is better than no plan.
-- Modular organisation: organise your data, code, project and project into coherent modules.
+- Modular organisation: organise your data, code, and projects into coherent modules.
 - Names: give good names to your files, folders, and functions, that make them easy to find and to understand.
 - Documentation: explicitly write down everything you and your collaborators need to know in the future.

 Collectively, this makes your work easier to use for other people, including for your future self.
-It helps to think through your work from a collaborator's point of view
+Thinking through your work from a collaborator's point of view is helpful, and ultimately kinder to your future self.

 ## What we left out, and where to learn more

-Learning best practices is a long-term process that never stops.
+Learning good practices is a long-term process that never stops.
 We [left out many good practices](_extras/what-we-left-out.md) that, although useful, have more niche application.
-We particularly recommend the paper [Best Practices in Scientific Computing](https://doi.org/10.1371/journal.pbio.1001745), especially for those gaining more experience with coding.
+We recommend the paper [Best Practices in Scientific Computing](https://doi.org/10.1371/journal.pbio.1001745), especially for those gaining more experience with coding.
 There are [many other useful papers and resources that we have selected](_extras/resources.md)

-One of the best resources is your colleagues - talk to them!
+One of your best resources is your colleagues - talk to them!
-In our experience, people who have learned best practices themselves are eager to teach them to others.
+In our experience, people who have learned good practices themselves are eager to teach them to others.

 > ## What other resources are available?